SirObi/qa-chall/README.md

 # Main design choices

-**Python** - Python is a mature, stable language, with a large community and regularly updated software testing libraries.
-This makes it a good choice in terms of stability and scalability.
+**Python** - Python is a mature, stable language, with a large community and regularly
+updated software testing libraries.
+This makes it a good choice in terms of stability
+and scalability.

-**Selenium WebDriver** - this open-source suit of tools is the usual choice for Test Automation teams due to its popularity and compatibility with multiple languages
+**Selenium WebDriver** - this open-source suit of tools is the usual choice
+for Test Automation teams due to its popularity and compatibility with multiple
+languages

-**Page Object pattern** - since the challenge concentrates on two Web applications,the natural design choice for the framework is to follow the Page Object pattern.
+**Page Object pattern** - since the challenge concentrates on two Web
+applications, the natural design choice for the framework is to follow the Page
+Object pattern.
-It espouses separation of concerns and code reuse, by keeping the test cases separate from the implementation details and HTML page structure.
+It espouses separation of concerns and code reuse, by keeping the test
+cases separate from the implementation details and HTML page structure.
-The latter two are neatly organized into classes containing page-specific element locators and functions.
-Whenever a test involves a particular page, it simply has to import the corresponding class.
+The latter two are neatly organized into classes containing page-specific element
+locators and functions.
+Whenever a test involves a particular page, it simply
+has to import the corresponding class.

 **Gherkin** - as the first step in attempting this challenge, the author tried